That-Dev-Girl-Sites/talks.jhalabi.com/datavis/slides.md

 # Step 3

-## Extract the data from the Sheet.
+## Extract the data.

-* We need a bunch of PHP to extract and process the data.
+* We need PHP to extract and process the data.
 * This is a __dynamic__ block!
 * Function called by the render callback.

 ---

+The first step is to get the ID from the Sheet URL.

 ```
 function get_sheet_data( $attributes, $api_key ) {